telerik/kendo-ui-core/docs/mobile/switch.md

 ## Getting Started

-The Kendo Mobile Application will automatically initialize a mobile Switch for every element with `role` data attribute set to `swtich` present in the views/layouts markup.
+The Kendo Mobile Application will automatically initialize a mobile Switch for every element with `role` data attribute set to `switch` present in the views/layouts markup.
 Alternatively, it can be initialized using jQuery plugin syntax in the containing mobile View **init event handler**.

 ### Initialize mobile Switch based on role data attribute